edxu96/RexNet/docs/PhD/README.md

 ![](../../images/4-11.png)

+The most similar researches are [nair2014energy](#reference) and [secomandi2014optimal](#reference).
 The majority of the vast amount of relevant literature can be summarized:

-- Newsvendor's procurement of TDP.
-Dynamic procurement can be utlized when there are multiple decision epochs [wang2012multiordering](#reference).
+- Newsvendor's procurement of TDP. [qin2011newsvendor](#reference) Dynamic procurement can be utlized when there are multiple decision epochs. [wang2012multiordering](#reference)
-- Forward dynamic pricing of TDP. techniques for capacity-constrained services [monahan2004dynamic](#reference),
+- Forward dynamic pricing of TDP.
+The initial inventory is endowed without cost considered in contrast to that in the previous category.
+Most of techniques are from revenue management. [gallego2019revenue](#reference)
-- Inventory management of perishable products. [nahmias2011perishable](#reference)
+- Inventory management of perishables. [nahmias2011perishable](#reference)
 - Dynamic pricing of durables. [ahn2007pricing](#reference)

-There is similar literature like [nair2014energy](#reference) and [secomandi2014optimal](#reference), but their situations are not as complicated.
+- Reservation (booking) from the perspective of customers.

+Essential terminologies from the above literature are illustrated using the following figure:

 ![](../../images/4-12.png)

-- Reservation (booking) from the perspective of customers.

 Besides comparison with relevant literature above, there are following major difference that must be emphasized: